 For such a small city, Malta’s capital of Valletta certainly packs a punch.
 Described by UNESCO as one of the most concentrated historic areas in the world, this world heritage site is an elegant capital full of charm.
 Just a 20-minute drive down the coast from St Julian’s, you can explore the stunning Grand Master’s Palace, the 16th-century St John’s Co-Cathedral and more modern offerings such as the recently completed Parliament Buildings.

 Awarded the European Capital of Culture for 2018, you’ll find lots of brand new bars and restaurants housed in converted mansions and rustic buildings.
 For the best vista in town, head to the Upper Barrakka Garden where you’ll enjoy uninterrupted views right down to the medieval harbour.

 Discover Gozo and Comino

-No cheap Malta holiday would be complete without a trip to its sister islands, Gozo and Comino.
-Both are easily accessed via a short 20-minute ferry ride from St Julian's.
-Explore the popular landmarks of Gozo, from the Citadel in Victoria to the Ggantijja Temples - the oldest freestanding temples in the world.
-Once you've done enough exploring, head to the market to pick up freshly produced local goods.
+No cheap holiday to St Julian’s would be complete without a trip to its sister islands, Gozo and Comino.
+Both are easily accessed via a short 20-minute ferry ride from St Julian’s.
+Explore the popular landmarks of Gozo, from the Citadel in Victoria to the Ggantijja Temples – the oldest freestanding temples in the world.
+Once you’ve done enough exploring, head to the market to pick up freshly produced local goods.